alljoyn/core-alljoyn/alljoyn_core/docs/README.windows.txt

 -------------------------

-This subtree contains one complete copy of the AllJoyn SDK for Windows 7, built for a single CPU type (x86_64), VARIANT (either debug or release), and for a single version of Microsoft Visual Studio (2013).
+This subtree contains one complete copy of the AllJoyn SDK for Windows 7, built for a single CPU type (x86 or x86_64), VARIANT (either debug or release), and for a single version of Microsoft Visual Studio (Visual Studio 2012, or Visual Studio 2013 depending on the version of the AllSeen SDK that you downloaded).

 The CPU, VARIANT, and MSVS version is normally incorporated into the name of the package or folder containing this SDK.